 Do I Really Need Radon Testing?

-Some property buyers and sellers may wonder, “Is radon testing really necessary?”
+Some property buyers and sellers may wonder, “is radon testing really necessary?”
 Statistically, most U.S. citizens are not in danger of harm from radon gas.
 The perception of danger, though, is absolutely a relevant factor in a property’s value.

 In most cases, the testing method will be a canister or machine left in the lowest habitable area of a property for two days.
 At the conclusion of the two days, the canister or machine will be measured for radon levels.
-If the tested radon levels raise concern, Grush Inspections can put you in contact with mitigation specialists.
+If the tested radon levels raise concern, we here at Grush Inspections can put you in contact with mitigation specialists.